writingteacher/rob-whyte/index.md

 ##### [skeduler.com.au](https://www.skeduler.com.au/){:target="_blank" rel="noopener"}  (July - October 2019)
 The first technical writer hired by this job management SaaS startup, I wrote 60+ how-to [articles](https://help.skeduler.com.au/knowledgebase/converting-a-quote-into-a-sale-with-the-technician-view/){:target="_blank" rel="noopener"} for the WordPress knowledge base platform.

-#### Technical Writer for CMS Manual
-##### [sinorbis](https://www.sinorbis.com/){:target="_blank" rel="noopener"}  (Dec 2018 - July 2020)
-Initially hired by this Australian CMS startup to write a block of how-to articles for the Zendesk help center based on a simple information architecture that I created on Powerpoint.
-I stayed with the company for 18 months adding new [articles](https://help.sinorbis.com/hc/en-us/articles/360000870816-Adding-Images-to-WeChat-Menu-Items/){:target="_blank" rel="noopener"} to support new features and FAQs in response to customer support tickets.

 #### WooCommerce Plugin Guide